What Percentage of Undergrads Get Financial Aid?

 Title IV aid features loans, grants, or work-study granted by the federal government generally determined by financial need.
 Learn more here.

-50.0% of the 8,556 undergrads at Community College of Denver qualify for some form of grant aid.
-A total of about 4,254 students benefiting from about $6,275 per person.
-The most of which are in the form of Pell Grants.
+52.0% of the 7,887 undergrads at Community College of Denver qualify for some form of grant aid.
+A total of about 4,136 students benefiting from about $8,102 per person.

 Financial Aid Links from Community College of Denver